carlospedrell-iag/towos/README.md

 haxelib lime build android
 ```

+## Level Editing

+There is one main level which can be edited using [Tiled](https://www.mapeditor.org/).
+The Tiled map project is located in /tiled/level.tmx
 ## Dependencies used

-This current version used the following dependencies:
+This updated current version used the following dependencies:

 Haxe version: 4.3.2